webtoknow/fx-trading-app/Week_05/Theory/README.md

 ```Html
 <router-outlet></router-outlet>
 ```
+- Use the **<router-outlet></router-outlet>** element to display routed components.
+-
 ### Services

-- if we are in a situation where we need some code to be used everywhere on the page, we should use services
+- Services are used to encapsulate functionality that needs to be shared across components.
-- through services, methods and components can be accessed across other components in the whole project
+- A service typically contains methods and properties that can be accessed by multiple components.
-- a service should look like this:
+- Define services using the **@Injectable()** decorator.

 ```JavaScript
 @Injectable()